Nan0ck/sortem/README.md

 # sort'em
-  A collection of sort algorithms
+  A collection of sort javascript algorithms
   (when im bored I look and add new ones, feel free to add new ones)

 ## License